adrienchaton/Oneshot_Drum_Classification/README.md

 * Experiment on variable length classification (e.g. 1-3 sec. samples, RNN between embedding and classifier networks)

 * Feedback Loop **(?)** Curate a larger dataset with high confidence and train again the classifiers

+* Gather data from drumming performances using either onset annotations or automatic dectection to segment one-shots